eProsima/Integration-Service/README.md

   * `DDSHelloWorld`: A simple publisher/subscriber application, running under [Fast DDS](https://fast-dds.docs.eprosima.com/).
     It publishes or subscribes to a simple string topic, named *HelloWorldTopic*.
-    As an alternative to `colcon`, in order to compile the `DDSHelloWorld` example, the following commands can be executed:

-    ```bash
-    ~/is_ws$ cd examples/utils/dds/DDSHelloWorld
-    ~/is_ws/examples/utils/dds/DDSHelloWorld$ mkdir build
-    ~/is_ws/examples/utils/dds/DDSHelloWorld$ cd build
-    ~/is_ws/examples/utils/dds/DDSHelloWorld/build$ cmake .. -DBUILD_EXAMPLES=ON
-    ~/is_ws/examples/utils/dds/DDSHelloWorld$ make
-    ```
-    The executable resulting from the previous instructions will be located inside the `build` folder and named `DDSHelloWorld`.
+    The executable resulting will be located inside the `build/is-examples/dds` folder and named `DDSHelloWorld`.
 Please execute `DDSHelloWorld -h` to see a full list of supported input parameters.

   * `DDSAddTwoInts`: A simple server/client C++ application, running under [Fast DDS](https://fast-dds.docs.eprosima.com/).
     It allows performing service requests and replies to a service named `AddTwoIntsService`, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
-    As an alternative to `colcon`, in order to compile the `DDSAddTwoInts` example, the following commands can be executed:

-    ```bash
-    ~/is_ws$ cd examples/utils/dds/DDSAddTwoInts
-    ~/is_ws/examples/utils/dds/DDSAddTwoInts$ mkdir build
-    ~/is_ws/examples/utils/dds/DDSAddTwoInts$ cd build
-    ~/is_ws/examples/utils/dds/DDSAddTwoInts/build$ cmake .. -DBUILD_EXAMPLES=ON
-    ~/is_ws/examples/utils/dds/DDSAddTwoInts/build$ make
-    ```
-    The executable resulting from the previous instructions will be located inside the `build` folder and named `DDSAddTwoInts`.
+    The executable resulting will be located inside the `build/is-examples/dds` folder and named `DDSAddTwoInts`.
 Please execute `DDSAddTwoInts -h` to see a full list of supported input parameters.

   </details>